Muppet Monday

 The last three movies I’ve seen were about movies.
 As is The Artist, which I hope

 to see next.
-I came to this realization walking out of a screening of My Week with Marilyn the other day, not long after having seen Hugo and The Muppets.
+I came to this realization walking out of a showing of My Week with Marilyn the other day, not long after having seen Hugo and The Muppets.

 Williams as Marilyn sitting at vanity, its mirror surrounded by bulbs